 You can get into forensic accountancy with a degree in any subject, and although a degree in accountancy is not necessary, it can give you a good foundation to work from.

 You will need to undertake a training contract with an employer and complete a qualification from a recognised professional body in order to then specialise in forensics.
-It is possible to study online for a certificate or diploma in forensic accountancy, and several UK universities offer tailored undergraduate and Masters programmes.
+It's possible to study online for a certificate or diploma in forensic accountancy, and several UK universities offer tailored undergraduate and Masters programmes.

 The Institute of Certified Forensic Accountants is a global professional body committed to the development of the multidisciplinary profession of forensic accounting.
-They offer a Certificate in Forensic Accounting and the higher-level Certified Professional Forensic Accountant - CPFAcct.
+They offer a certificate in forensic accounting, and the higher-level Certified Professional Forensic Accountant (CPFAcct).

-You will need to show:
+You'll need to show:

 It may be difficult for you to gain work experience specifically in forensic accountancy, but any experience in accountancy would be highly beneficial.
 Experience in internal audit, risk assessment and tax can also be useful.

-You could also consider working for yourself and setting up your own forensic accountancy business.
+Alternatively, you could also consider working for yourself and setting up your own forensic accountancy business.

 Look for job vacancies at: